tillchen/personal-website/content/posts/2019-09-04-Kotlin-Notes.md

     ```kotlin
     // We can have default values like in Python.
-    fun foo(bar: Int = 1): Int { // Unit means no return value, or just omit it
+    fun foo(bar: Int = 1): Int { // Unit means no return value, or just omit it.
+        // And Nothing means the function never returns.
         // stuff
         return 1
     }